-Eve Conta ct

-If this product comes in contact with the eyes:

-- ▶ Wash out immediately with fresh running water. - Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - ▶ Seek medical attention without delay; if pain persists or recurs seek medical attention. - ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

-If skin contact occurs:

-- Immediately remove all contaminated clothing, including footwear. - Flush skin and hair with running water (and soap if available). - Seek medical attention in event of irritation.

-For thermal burns:

-- Decontaminate area around burn. - Consider the use of cold packs and topical antibiotics.

-For first-degree burns (affecting top layer of skin)

-- ▶ Hold burned skin under cool (not cold) running water or immerse in cool water until pain subsides. - Use compresses if running water is not available. - ▶ Cover with sterile non-adhesive bandage or clean cloth. - ▶ Do NOT apply butter or ointments; this may cause infection. - Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.

-For second-degree burns (affecting top two layers of skin)

-- Cool the burn by immerse in cold running water for 10-15 minutes. - Skin Contact Use compresses if running water is not available. - Do NOT apply ice as this may lower body temperature and cause further damage. - ▶ Do NOT break blisters or apply butter or ointments; this may cause infection. - ▶ Protect burn by cover loosely with sterile, nonstick bandage and secure in place with gauze or tape.
-To prevent shock: (unless the person has a head, neck, or leg injury, or it would cause discomfort):

-Lay the person flat.
+Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin contact occurs: If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
+For thermal burns: Decontaminate area around burn.
+Consider the use of cold packs and topical antibiotics.
+For first-degree burns (affecting top layer of skin) Hold burned skin under cool (not cold) running water or immerse in cool water until pain subsides.
+Use compresses if running water is not available.
+Cover with sterile non-adhesive bandage or clean cloth.
+Do NOT apply butter or ointments; this may cause infection.
+Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.
+For second-degree burns (affecting top two layers of skin) Cold the burn by immerse in cold running water for 10-15 minutes.
+Use compresses if running water is not available.
+Do NOT apply butter or ointments; this may cause infection.
+Do NOT apply butter or ointments; this may cause infection.
+Do NOT apply butter or ointments; this may cause infection.
+Do NOT apply butter or ointments; this may cause infection.
+Do NOT apply butter or ointments; this may cause infection.
+Do NOT apply butter or ointments; this may cause infection.
+Protect burn by cover loosely with sterile, nonstick bandage and secure in place with gauze or tape.
+To prevent shock: (unless the person has a head, neck, or leg injury, or it would cause discomfort): Lay the person flat.
+Elevate burn area above heart level, if possible.
+Cover the person mark as abeed neck.
+Seek medical assistance.
+For third-degree burns Seek immediate medical or emergency assistance.

-- ► Elevate feet about 12 inches.

-- Elevate burn area above heart level, if possible.

-- Cover the person with coat or blanket.

-- Seek medical assistance.

-For third-degree burns

-Seek immediate medical or emergency assistance.

-In the mean time:

-- Protect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound. - Separate burned toes and fingers with dry, sterile dressings. - Do not soak burn in water or apply ointments or butter; this may cause infection. - ► To prevent shock see above.
+In the mean time: Protect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound.
+Separate burned toes and fingers with dry, sterile dressings.
+Do not soak burn in water or apply ointments or butter; this may cause infection.
+To prevent shock see above.
 For an airway burn, do not place pillow under the person's head when the person is lying down.
 This can close the airway.
 Have a person with a facial burn sit up.
 Check pulse and breathing to monitor for shock until emergency help arrives.
 Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
 Ingestion Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.